-Students in the MDiv, MA, and MTS programs must take required classes on letter grade system (A through F), except for Field Education internships, which are offered only on a Credit/No Credit basis.
+Students in the MDiv, MA, and MTS programs must take required classes on letter grade system (A through F), except for Field Education internships, which are offered only on a Credit/No Credit basis or required courses that the faculty who are teaching the course have designated as CR/NCR from the beginning of the semester, with the approval of the Dean's Office.
 MDiv, MA and MTS students may take non-required classes (free electives) either for a letter grade or on a Credit/No Credit (CR/NC) basis.
 At the time of registration, the student must elect which grading system will be used.
-All course work in the PhD and DMin programs must be taken for a letter grade, except for courses that are offered only on CR/NC basis.
+All course work in the PhD, DMin, and DPC programs must be taken for a letter grade, except for courses that are offered only on CR/NC basis.